MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 ## Private Links tab

-[Azure Private Link](/azure/private-link/private-link-overview) lets Customer Insights to connect to your Azure Data Lake Storage account over a private endpoint in your virtual network.
-For data in a storage account, which isn't exposed to the public internet, a Private Link from Customer Insights enables the connection to that restricted network.
+[Azure Private Link](/azure/private-link/private-link-overview) lets Customer Insights connect to your Azure Data Lake Storage account over a private endpoint in your virtual network.
+For data in a storage account, which isn't exposed to the public internet, Private Link enables the connection to that restricted network.

 Setting up Private Link in Customer Insights is a two-step process.
 First, an administrator initiates the creation of a Private Link from **Admin** > **Security** > **Private Links** in Customer Insights.
 The **Add Private Link** pane lists storage accounts from your tenant that you’ve got permissions to see.
 Select the storage account and provide consent to create the Private Link.